US Retail

 Where lenses disagree — these represent genuine analytical uncertainty, not errors.
 Each tension includes our current working resolution and what would change it.

-RETURN_TRAJECTORY = STABLE and CAPITAL_CYCLE_POSITION = BALANCED at aggregate level mask extreme within-sector variation.
-Quality tier (77% revenue) shows stable-to-expanding returns while distressed tail (9% revenue) faces compression and capital withdrawal.
-Aggregate signals support MATURE_OPTIMIZATION but tail signals carry disruption characteristics.
+RETURN_TRAJECTORY = COMPRESSING and CAPITAL_CYCLE_POSITION = BALANCED at aggregate level mask extreme within-sector variation that has widened since baseline.
+Quality tier (77% of revenue) shows flattened returns while distressed tail faces COLLAPSING returns and compressed timelines.
+The gap has widened to the point where quality tier and distressed tail describe different operating realities.

 Equity Signal Heatmap